Don’t Respect Your Boss? Try These 3 Tactics*

 After a while, our relationship improved, my stress levels dropped the wheels ran more smoothly.

-3. Move up the A List ladder
+3. Move up the A-List ladder

 As I keep harping on about, authenticity and consistency are key to a strong personal brand.
 If oiling the wheels is a step too far and you’d feel like a fraud, gritting your teeth to the point you had no gnashers left, there is another option: promote your brand further up the chain.

-Make sure your boss’s boss is aware of who you are and what you deliver, or if you can, raise your profile even further higher up the hierarchy; I often worked directly with the CEO.
-By promoting your brand and building a positive reputation with a wider range of A Listers, you can diminish the effect on your work and career from the eejit directly above you.
+By promoting your brand and building a positive reputation with a wider range of A-Listers, you can diminish the effect on your work and career from the eejit directly above you.
 Who knows?
-Everyone else might think they’re an eejit too, vindicating your own view.
+You might discover you’re not the only one who doesn’t respect your boss’s personal brand.

 Leave a Reply